AlexSapoznikov/react-next-keep-alive/README.md

 export default withKeepAlive(IndexPage, 'my-index-page');
 ```

-#### keepAliveDropCache(name?: string, scrollToTop: boolean)
+#### keepAliveDropCache(name?: string | ((cacheKeys: string[]) => string | string[]), scrollToTop: boolean)

-You can remove component from cache and scroll window to top with this function.
+You can remove component(s) from cache and scroll window to top with this function.

-Pass in components unique name to remove it from cache.
+- To remove all components from cache, do not pass any name.

-Do not pass in components unique name if you want to clear all cached components.
+- To remove single component from cache, pass in components name
+- To remove multiple components, pass in a function which takes in array of cache keys and returns a single key or array of keys that will be removed.

 You can import it like this: `import { keepAliveDropCache } from 'react-next-keep-alive'`